-This isn’t a book, so it wouldn’t make sense to include it in the book section … but I’m really proud to be associated with this project!
+This isn’t a book, so it wouldn’t make sense to include it in the book section … but I was, and still am, really proud to be associated with this project!
 Eight double LPs, packaged together in a box, containing the complete soundtracks of all 75 Silly Symphonies!
-This massive effort was put together as a collaboration between Walt Disney Records and Fairfax Classics, and the sound has been restored by Disney’s resident audio wizard, Randy Thornton.
+This massive effort was put together as a collaboration between Walt Disney Records and Fairfax Classics, and the sound was restored by Disney’s resident audio wizard, Randy Thornton.
 Russell Merritt and I were privileged to write the liner notes.
 Here’s a sampling of our notes from two of the volumes:

 BIRDS OF A FEATHER